Infant Respiratory Disorders- Overview and Practice Questions Vector

 14. What can increase the risk of RDS?

-It occurs in 60-80% of infants <28 weeks of age.
+RDS occurs in 60-80% of infants born before 28 weeks gestation.

 17. What are the signs of RDS?

-18. What are the ABGs for RDS?
+18. What are the ABG results in RDS?

-Moderate to severe hypoxemia, hypercapnia, and mixed acidosis.
+Arterial blood gas (ABG) results in RDS show moderate to severe hypoxemia, hypercapnia, and mixed acidosis.

-20. How can we help with the prevention of RDS?
+20. How can we help prevent RDS?

 21. What is the treatment for RDS?